Previous Chapter

 PEACE DEAL, OR WAR PACT?

-Virtually every (pre-Millennialist) Christian who has an opinion on Daniel 9:27 believes that the anti-Christ will make a peace deal with Israel in the first half of the last seven years of this age.
+Virtually every pre-Millennialist Christian who has an opinion on Daniel 9:27 believes that the anti-Christ will make a peace deal with Israel in the first half of the last seven years of this age.
 If ever some yeast got mixed into the whole batch of dough, this is it.
 The problem is, many post-tribulationists are not likely to start working on their tribulation retreats until they see this peace deal come to pass.

 What if the peace deal is not scriptural and does not, therefore, come to pass?
 Could those who espouse it arrive to the middle of the Week without knowing it?
 If any prophetic issue deserves sirens, this has got to be one, for it robs one from knowing that the anti-Christ comes in the first half of the Week with guns ablazing, even against Israel.
 Daniel 9:27 does not substantiate a peace deal between any parties, let alone between the anti-Christ and Israel.
 Read it for yourself and see:

-I identify "the prince" in verse 26 as Satan because he lives in two time periods much longer apart than the years of a man.
+I identify "the prince" in verse 26 as Satan because he lives in two time periods much longer apart than the life span of a man.
 The text identifies him as the ruler of the peoples who destroyed Jerusalem in 70 AD, first off.
-He's the leader of ancient Romans to whom God gave global authority, who will yet have global authority much later in the last Week.
+He's the leader of ancient Romans to whom God gave global authority, who will yet have global authority much later, in the last Week.
 God gave this Globalism to His enemies (beginning with Nebuchadnezzar's Babylon) so that they could make an absolute stench of the world of men for to be properly Judged when Jesus returns to take over their kingdoms.
 This Globalism is depicted in Daniel 7 as four beasts, while in Daniel 2 we see that the fourth beast is in the latter times divided, an obvious allusion to the distinct European nations that now make up what's left of the Roman empire.
-It is very fitting for the chief of demons to be granted global authority in the end-time branch of the empire, and that's what Daniel 9:27 reveals.
+It is very fitting for the chief of demons to be granted by God a global authority in the end-time branch of the Roman empire, and that's what Daniel 9:27 reveals.

 We can't be much more presumptuous than to interpret "the many" of Daniel 9:27 as Israelites.
 Just as pre-tribbers promote a pre-trib' rapture without one scripture that at face-value agrees, ditto for the teaching of the peace-deal theory.
 No one can know that "the many" refers to or includes Israel, for there is no other text that agrees.
 Moreover, if God were truly speaking of a covenant confirmed with Israel, one would think that He would use a more-explicit term than "the many."
 Why didn't He just use "Israel" itself?
 In using "the many," multiple Gentile nations are much better implied than a singular Israel.

-In speaking of Gog coming against the mountains of Israel, God uses, "you and all your bands, the many peoples with you."
-This is found in Ezekiel 38:9, and repeated again in verse 22.
+That text is Ezekiel 38:9, and repeated again in verse 22.
 And in verse 15, we have this: "you shall come from your place out of the recesses of the north, you and many peoples with you."
 The Hebrew word "many" in these instances is the same as in Daniel 9:27.
 Therefore, if you teach that the many of Daniel refers to Gentile nations, you will be on more solid ground with God, and in the end you will not be humiliated as will those who interpret the term as Israel.

 There are many things about the anti-Christ which Daniel himself penned, yet his writings are void of peaceful relations between Israel and the anti-Christ.
 On the other hand, there is much in Daniel, as well as other parts of the Bible, which speak openly of the anti-Christ's military attacks against Israel...even in the first half of the Week.
 Covenants such as the NATO alliance, for example, can be made for the express purpose of creating military superiority.
 All sorts of political alliances are made with military associations, and can certainly be viewed as "covenants."
 So why can't the covenant of Daniel 9:27 be viewed as a war pact...the very pact that we see in Ezekiel 38?